ALavault/alavault.github.io/_posts/2020-06-13-music_tuto_5_harmony_ii.md

 ## 2. Naming intervals in a scale

-To use our newfound knowledge on intervals, let's use the C major scale.
+To use our new-found knowledge on intervals, let's use the C major scale.

 > C-D-E-F-G-A-B